This article was updated on May 5th, 2023

 It’s important to remember that if these recommendations don’t work then you should take your dog to your local veterinarian straight away.

 Below are my favorite at-home treatments / home remedies to help your dog get well again and recover from diarrhea fast:

-You can start with the following options to help your dog get over their diarrhea issues:
+You can start with the following options:

 1. Bland diets.
 Plain chicken, rice, pumpkin and white fish are all bland, easily digestible foods for dogs that shouldn’t cause any further harm to your dog’s gut.
 Note that some articles recommend fasting.
 While fasting might give your dog’s gut a break, there is no research that suggests it is beneficial.
 You are better off feeding your dog a bland diet.

 Unsweetened canned pumpkin contains micronutrients and fiber: these ingredients will help firm up loose stools, providing relief from diarrhea in the process.

 Pumpkin also helps to absorb excess water while also promoting good bacteria in the digestive tract.
 Pumpkin can have results pretty quickly – within 24 hours, although it depends on several factors as explained here.